akiradeveloper/akashic-storage-wiki/Getting-Started.md

 The easiest way to try out akashic-storage is to use [Vagrant](https://www.vagrantup.com) virtual machine.
-It will install everything you need and set up working akashic-storage service.
-You can find `Vagranfile` at `/vagrant-quick-start` folder.
+It will install everything you need from server daemon to admin-web and set up working akashic-storage service.

 **1. First step**